 Try* functions.
 That means we have more flexibility in assembling together the logic.

-So if we write another function that does something with the property of objects, we don’t have to write it all over nor do we copy’n’paste the code from the original
+So if we write another function that does something with the property of objects, we don’t have to write it all over nor do we copy-paste the code from the original

 EditTableSubdatasheetProperty into the new function.
-After all, the new function might need some different variant and thus require a different sequence.
-Finally, keep in mind that the real beneficiaries is the calling code that needs to do something.
+After all, the new function might need some different variants and thus require a different sequence.
+Finally, keep in mind that the real beneficiaries are the calling code that needs to do something.
 We want to keep the calling code fairly high-level without being mired in details which can be bad for maintenance.

 You can also see that the error handling is significantly simplified, even though we used